 Old man names are a part of history, names should not be forgotten but remembered through time.
-The “New ting” and the “Trending” is not always the most beautiful, I love the past and the feel og nostalgic things, that is also how i fell about names, my own daughter has an old Scandinavian name “Gry” that means “Dawn” in our language, and i’m proud that she has a Unique old name.
+The “New ting” and the “Trending” is not always the most beautiful, I love the past and the feel of nostalgic things, that is also how I fell about names, my own daughter has an old Scandinavian name “Gry” that means “Dawn” in our language, and I’m proud that she has a Unique old name.

 Scottisc, Variant of Irving, derived from a Scottish place name meaning “green water”.
 It was a common jewish name.